-Community Connect is a ground breaking initiative which enables Scotmid members living in the Lakes & Dales area to give back to their Communities.
+Community Connect is an initiative which enables Scotmid members living in the Lakes & Dales to decide how funding will be distributed in their Communities.
+Applications are currently closed but will re-open in early 2024.

 Scotmid members living in the Lakes and Dales area collect one Community Connect vote every time they shop in store.
 They then use their votes to determine the size of the award that each Good Cause Group receives.